You’ve likely held on to your checking account for a while. In fact, the average adult has used the same primary checking account for about 16 years.

 “The beauty of it is that you can access services without giving up your current checking account,” says Lowell Putnam, head of partnerships at Plaid, a company that helps you share bank data with outside apps.
 “Your hub stays your hub.
 It’s so easy to route money in and out of it and to link data in and out of it.”

-If you’re ready to optimize your money without switching banks and are comfortable banking online, you’re in luck.
-Here are five ideas to make your checking account more useful.
+If you’re ready to optimize your money without switching financial institutions and are comfortable banking online, you’re in luck.
+Here are five ways to make your checking account more useful.
+You’ll only need a smartphone or a laptop and a willingness to share data with another company.

 1. Open a high-yield savings account